davidowiz/DavWebBrowser/README.md

 Wiki and further instructions will follow, as soon as a first showable version is present.

+Open the readme in RAW format or something simmilar to see the following better formatted.

 Starter Guide:
 1. Clone project